Agoric/documentation/main/zoe/guide/contracts/README.md

 ## Constant Product AMMs (Automatic Market Makers)

 ### [Autoswap](./autoswap.md)
-An automated market maker implementating Uniswap v1.
-It can always trade between the two currencies in its liquidity pool.
+An automated market maker.
+It
+can always trade between the two currencies in its liquidity pool.

 ### [Multipool Autoswap](./multipoolAutoswap.md)
-An automated market maker implementing Uniswap v1.
-It has multiple liquidity pools and can trade between any pair of funded currencies.
+An automated market maker with multiple liquidity pools that can trade between any pair of funded currencies.

 ## Generic Sales/Trading Contracts